FindMySchool LogoFindMySchool

 Sitting on a substantial site in the heart of Essex, The Billericay School combines the scale of a large secondary academy with the pastoral attention of a much smaller institution.
 With nearly 1,700 students, including a thriving Sixth Form, it serves as a central pillar of the local community.
 The school motto, Caring About Success, captures a dual focus that parents often seek but rarely find balanced so evenly: academic rigour alongside genuine character development.

 Competition for places is fierce.
-With nearly four applications for every Year 7 seat, the school is consistently oversubscribed.
-This demand is driven not just by results—which sit comfortably in the top 30% of schools in England—but by a curriculum that refuses to narrow.
+Year 7 entry is coordinated by Essex County Council, with September 2027 secondary applications opening on 12 September 2026, closing on 31 October 2026, and offers issued on 1 March 2027.
+Demand is driven not just by results--the school is ranked 1st locally for both secondary and sixth-form outcomes in Billericay--but by a curriculum that refuses to narrow.
 From construction to computer science, the breadth of opportunity here is a defining feature.

 At drop-off, the School Road entrance reveals a campus that has evolved significantly since its establishment in 1938.
 The architecture is a timeline of educational history, blending original mid-century blocks with modern purpose-built additions like the Sixth Form Centre and the sports complex.
 Despite the size of the site, movement between lessons is purposeful rather than chaotic.